hi5/F4MiniMenu/readme.md

 2. TOFIX: If you change the order of the editors first and then add a new one, the order is set back to the initial order.
 3. INFO: Delay (in miliseconds) is only applicable to Drag & Drop method.
 4. TODO: "Open Mode" not implemented yet (unsure if it will).
-5. TODO: Unicode support for the Drag & Drop feature so it can be run using AutoHotkey Uncide version.
+5. TODO: Unicode support for the Drag & Drop feature so it can be run using the AutoHotkey Unicode version.
 6. TODO: Process entire file list first, sort files by program, open files per program.
-7. TODO: Change from standalone setup (as it currently is) to #include mode, which will make it easier to #include it in "always" running AHK script.
+7. TODO: Change from standalone setup (as it currently is) to #include mode, which will make it easier to #include it in a "always" running AHK script.

 ## Benefits